section-engineering-education/engineering-education/articles/an-overview-of-teradata-rdbms/index.md

 [Image Source: JavatPoint](https://static.javatpoint.com/tutorial/teradata/images/teradata-architecture3.png)

 ##### BYNET
 This component links the parsing engine to the Access Module Processor.
-It is a message passing layer.
+It is a message-passing layer.
 BYNETS exist in two main forms: BYNET 0 and BYNET 1.
 If one of the BYNETS fails to function well, the other one can replace it.
-Both forms can be employed if the amount of data used is very huge.
+Both forms can be employed if the amount of data used is enormous.

 ##### Disk
 This is a storage area for AMPs.
 They are termed as Vdisks or Virtual disks.

 ### How Teradata Works
-Teradata works through the four aforementioned components.
+Teradata works through the four components mentioned above.
 The operation of the system depends on the type of query made by the client.
 If the client wants to insert records, the storage architecture will be used.
 In this case, the parsing engine will receive the storage query (insert records) for processing.

 The parsing engine consists of four main elements that work systematically on the query: the parser, session handler, optimizer, and dispatcher.
 The systematic process in the parsing engine can be described as follows.